MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/product-integration/8.0/api-connect/index.md

 In order to send a request to a MobileFirst Server HTTPS endpoint, you must create a TLS profile for enabling secured connection between API Connect and MobileFirst.
+Note that API Connect supports P12 and PEM certificate formats only.
 See [TLS profiles](http://www.ibm.com/support/knowledgecenter/SSMNED_5.0.0/com.ibm.apic.apionprem.doc/task_apionprem_ssl.html) for information on adding TLS profiles to API Connect.

 After adding the TLS Profile, go to the **proxy**  policy component in the **Assemble** tab.
-Choose the relevant value the **TLS Profile** property.
+Choose the newly created **TLS Profile** property.

 ### Get the full URL path of MobileFirst OAuthProvider for `/oauth2/authorize`
-Choose and configure a Catalog, and set the full path.
+Choose and configure a Catalog for your product, and set the full path:

 1. Open the **Dashboard**.
 2. Choose a catalog (for example **Sandbox**) for your product.